Access rent and security deposit help in Miami-Dade area.

 Homeless Hotline - A free service provides information to both tenants facing an eviction and the currently homeless.
 Callers can learn about grant programs for paying rent or energy bills, sources of motel vouchers, resources for single mothers, and other places to try for emergency rental assistance.
 More on Miami-Dade County eviction and rehousing assistance.

 HAND - Housing Assistance Network of Dade will only offer support to low income families with an eviction notice.
 Any aid is first come and served, and the funds for rent are temporary.
 In some cases, if the family is in an un-affordable apartment, then money may be used for a security deposit or first months rent as well as moving costs.
+There are multiple locations in Dade County.
 Phone - (305) 231-7667.

 COFFO is an agency based in Homestead.
 Emergency rent help is for tenants facing eviction/homelessness.
 There may also be grants for utility bills if this were to create a housing challenge.
 Dial (305) 246-0357 for details.